 Convention Center (LVCC) Loop and the Ontario International Airport (ONT) Loop are utilizing innovative ideas that could deliver transit tunnel projects with faster construction timelines and at a lower cost.
-These projects propose smaller diameter tunnels (12-14 feet) and are designed to accommodate specialized vehicles with the intent of eventually incorporating autonomous vehicles.
+These projects propose smaller diameter tunnels (12-14 feet) and are designed to accommodate specialized vehicles with the intent of eventually incorporating autonomous electric vehicles.
 The Boring Company constructed the 1.7-mile LVCC Loop dual tunnels for \$52.5 million over approximately two years.
-The current estimated cost (including all phases and support) for the 4-mile ONT Loop is \$85 million.
+The current estimated cost (including all phases and support) for the 4-mile ONT Loop is \$85 million and is expected to take 48 months to complete.

 The Boring Company plans to develop technology to construct tunnels faster and at lower cost.
-To accomplish this, The Boring Company plans to reduce tunnel diameters and increase the speed and efficiency of TBMs.
+To accomplish this, The Boring Company plans to reduce tunnel diameters and increase the speed and efficiency of tunnel boring machines (TBM).
 Additional initiatives include electrifying and automating TBMs to increase safety and efficiency.